Staysail

-A staysail ("stays'l") is a fore-and-aft rigged sail whose luff can be affixed to a stay running forward (and most often but not always downwards) from a mast to the deck, the bowsprit, or to another mast.
+A staysail ("stays'l") is a fore-and-aft rigged sail whose luff is affixed to a stay running forward (and most often but not always downwards) from a mast to the deck, the bowsprit, or to another mast.

 Description

 Staysail schooner "Rich Harvest" becalmed.
 Its large genoa jib has been roller-furled, and its quadrilateral Fisherman staysail is still in a sailbag.

 Most staysails are triangular; however, some are four-cornered, notably some fisherman's staysails.

 Triangular staysails set forward of the foremost mast are called jibs, headsails, or foresails.
 The innermost such sail on a cutter, schooner, and many other rigs having two or more foresails is referred to simply as the staysail, while the others are referred to as jibs, flying jibs, etc.

 Types of staysail include the tallboy staysail (a narrow staysail carried between the spinnaker and the mainsail on racing yachts), the genoa staysail (a larger one carried inside the spinnaker when broad reaching), and the bigboy staysail (another name for the shooter or blooper, carried on the leeward side of the spinnaker).
 Unlike the cutter staysail, none of these sails have their luff affixed to a stay.

 On large rigs, staysails other than headsails are named according to the mast and mast section on which they are hoisted.
 Thus, the staysail hoisted on a stay that runs forward and downwards from the top of the mizzen topgallant mast is the mizzen topgallant staysail.
 If two staysails are hoisted to different points on this mast, they would be the mizzen upper topgallant staysail and the mizzen lower topgallant staysail.